browserengineering/book/book/visual-effects.md

  very basic version of the `scroll` value of the `overflow` CSS property.
  You'll need to have a way to actually process input to cause scrolling, and also keep track of the total height (and width, for horizontal scrolling!) of the [*layout overflow*][overflow-doc].
-One way to allow the user to scroll is to use built-in arrow key handlers that apply when the `overflow:scroll` element has focus.
+(Hint: one way to allow the user to scroll is to use built-in arrow key handlers that apply when the `overflow:scroll` element has focus.)

 *Image elements*: the `<img>` element is a way (the original way, back in the 90s, in fact) to draw an image to the screen.
 The image URL is specified